PGT-Lab/PGT_Genotyping/README.md

 # 7. Post imputation processing

-The INFO score is a measure of the quality of imputed genotypes, with higher values indicating better quality.
+The Rsq is a measure of the quality of imputed genotypes, with higher values indicating better quality.
 The value is provided by `Eagle` in the `TOPMed's imputation pipeline`.
-We set a threshold of 0.8 for the INFO score, which is a common threshold used in genetic studies to ensure high-quality imputed genotypes.
+We set a threshold of 0.8 for the Rsq score, which is a common threshold used in genetic studies to ensure high-quality imputed genotypes.

 <!---
 maybe a ref here...? + check eagle output